skydoves/landscapist/README.md

 ![globe](https://user-images.githubusercontent.com/24237865/196018576-a9c87534-81a2-4618-8519-0024b67964bf.png)

-## Demo projects
-You can see the use cases of this library in the repositories below:
-- [google/modernstorage](https://github.com/google/modernstorage/tree/e62cda539ca75884dd49df3bcf8629751f0a91e6/sample): ModernStorage is a group of libraries that provide an abstraction layer over storage on Android to simplify its interactions.
-- [GetStream/WhatsApp-Clone-Compose](https://github.com/getStream/whatsApp-clone-compose): 📱 WhatsApp clone project demonstrates modern Android development built with Jetpack Compose and Stream Chat SDK for Compose.
-- [android/storage-samples](https://github.com/android/storage-samples/tree/main/ScopedStorage): Multiple samples showing the best practices in storage APIs on Android.
-- [skydoves/DisneyCompose](https://github.com/skydoves/disneycompose): 🧸 A demo Disney app using Jetpack Compose and Hilt based on modern Android tech-stacks and MVVM architecture.
-- [skydoves/MovieCompose](https://github.com/skydoves/MovieCompose): 🎞 A demo movie app using Jetpack Compose and Hilt based on modern Android tech stacks. <br>

 ## Why Landscapist?

 Landscapist is built with a lot of consideration to improve the performance of image loadings in Jetpack Compose.
 Most composable functions of Landscapist are **Restartable** and **Skippable** according to the Compose compiler metrics, which fairly improves recomposition performance.
 Also, the library perfornace was improved with [Baseline Profiles](https://android-developers.googleblog.com/2022/01/improving-app-performance-with-baseline.html).